juliettm/complexity-fairness/README.md

 ### Complexity dataset analysis

-We are using `analysis_diff_df_syn.ipynb` to analyze the complexity differences between privileged and unprivileged groups.
+We are using `analysis_complexity_diff_synthetic.ipynb` to analyze the complexity differences between privileged and unprivileged groups.
 The dataset of the differences is saved in `results/df_complexity_measures_sync_diff.csv` Here we are plotting:
-- Figure 1
-- Figure 2
-- Figure 3
-- Figure 4
+- Figure 1: Distribution of absolute differences in various complexity metrics when comparing privileged and unprivileged groups.
+- Figure 2: Distribution of complexity metrics absolute differences by each bias scenario.
+- Figure 4: Distribution of complexity metric values across bias scenarios.
+- Figure 5: Two-dimensional MDS visualization of synthetic datasets complexity metrics absolute differences colored by bias scenario.

+We used the `results/df_complexity_measures_sync_diff.csv` dataframe for the Figure 3: Evolution of complexity metrics difference by bias parameter (`plot_complexity_diff_evolution_scenario.py`)

 ## Fairness dataset